What you'll study

 Steven Dykes’s credits as an actor include touring with Howard Barker’s The Wrestling School, leading roles at the Young Vic, Gate and Arcola theatres and regular work with the BBC, ITV and Granada Television (including Eastenders, Casualty and Emmerdale).
 Steven has worked extensively in the United States, as an associate artist with The Theatre Exchange, Minneapolis; as a collaborator with Julia Carey’s Theater M in New York; and a long association with the Potomac Theatre Project, which produced his plays The Spoils and A Light Gathering of Dust in a double bill entitled Territories, at New York’s Atlantic Theater, where he has also performed for four seasons as an actor.Read their full profile

-Course Director for Acting Part Time and Acting Part Time Online; Lecturer of American Theatre Arts
+Course Director for Acting Part Time; Lecturer of American Theatre Arts

 Tony James is the Course Director for the acknowledged APT (Acting Part-Time) programme, which has seen over 400 graduates in the past 10 years, many of whom have gone on to highly successful careers within the industry.
 Tony has also initiated the APTO (Acting Part-Time Online) programme, which will see its first intake in September 2021.Read their full profile